 Regional Trends in Ozone

-EPA investigated trends in daily maximum 8-hour ozone concentrations measured at rural Clean Air Status and Trends Network (CASTNET) monitoring sites within the CSAPR NOₓ ozone season program region and in adjacent states.
+EPA investigated trends in daily maximum 8-hour ozone concentrations measured at rural Clean Air Status and Trends Network (CASTNET) monitoring sites within the CSAPR NOₓ ozone season program and CSAPR Update regions and in adjacent states.
 Rural ozone measurements are useful in assessing the impacts on air quality resulting from regional NOₓ emission reductions because they are typically less affected by local sources of NOₓ emissions (e.g., industrial and mobile) than urban measurements.
 Reductions in rural ozone concentrations are largely attributed to reductions in regional NOₓ emissions and transported ozone.

 The Autoregressive Integrated Moving Average (ARIMA) model is an advanced statistical analysis tool used to visualize the trend in regional ozone concentrations following implementation of various programs geared toward reducing ozone season NOₓ emissions.
 To show the shift in the highest daily ozone levels, EPA modeled the average of the 99th percentile of the daily maximum 8-hour ozone concentrations measured at CASTNET sites (as described above).

 Meteorologically–adjusted ozone trends provide additional insight on the influence of CSAPR NOₓ Ozone Season program and CSAPR Update emission reductions on regional air quality.
 EPA retrieved daily maximum 8-hour ozone concentration data from CASTNET and daily meteorology data from the National Weather Service for 78 urban areas and 35 rural CASTNET monitoring sites located in the CSAPR NOₓ Ozone Season program and CSAPR Update regions.
 EPA uses these data in a statistical model to account for the influence of weather on seasonal average ozone concentrations at each monitoring site.3, 4